ConnorSweeneyDev/VimForVoyager/readme.md

 ## Pre-requisites
-***Disclaimer: These instructions are tailored towards the ZSA Voyager and Windows, but using the techniques in this repo you can adapt it to any other QMK compatible keyboard and operating system.***
+***Disclaimer: These instructions are tailored towards the ZSA Voyager and Windows, but using the techniques in this repository you can adapt it to any other QMK compatible keyboard and operating system.***

 - Windows.